crky14/VUT-FIT-BC/IOS/project_1/README.md

-Script printing hostogram of files size in given directory
+Script printing histogram of file sizes in given directory